Dynamic Ideas 4 Life

 Making Tea from Wild Plants

 My inspiration for this post is a few things really.
-I first wrote about the health benefits of Tea in My Review of the Red Tea Detox by Liz Swann Miller, but actually it was my last post about the Best Ways to Stop Snoring that give me the idea for this.
-Mainly because I added a recipe in the for Peppermint Tea.
+I first wrote about the health benefits of Tea in My Review of the Red Tea Detox by Liz Swann Miller, my research has come a long way since writing this but in conjunction with this my last post about the Best Ways to Stop Snoring was further Inspiration for this.

 This maybe sounds a little bit “Witchy” I know but I really like the idea that brewing some of these wild plants up could help some people who are reading this with their health problems.

-2# – Dandelion Tea Detox
+Dandelion Tea For Liver Detox

 Dandelion Tea Detox

-Many might have heard of the drink Dandelion and Burdock but actually Dandelion Tea is a healthy drink high in Vitamin A & K with a number of different benefits.
-It can be used to cleanse the liver, improve bone, and skin health, fight urinary tract infections plus it is an ideal remedy for both calcium and vitamin k deficiency.
+Many might have heard of the Dandelion and Burdock tonic but actually Dandelion Tea is a healthy drink high in both Vitamin A & K with a number of different benefits.

 Dandelion Tea is made from the stems, roots and flowers of the dandelion plant.
 To make this drink first make sure you are picking healthy plants that are in unpolluted areas, and which haven’t been sprayed with anything such as weed killer.

 Place a tablespoon of the stems and flowers in boiling water for around 30 mins to brew.
 Then you can either remove stems and flowers or leave them in your tea.

-Alternatively, you can also make Dandelion Root Tea or you can roast the roots to make a kind of dandelion coffee.
+Alternatively, you can also make Dandelion Root Tea or you can roast the roots to make a kind of Dandelion Coffee.

 Benefits of Stinging Nettle Tea